|

 College of Forestry without prior confirmation by the Board.
 Albeit, it is so stated in her memorandum that the COF Dean is

 being relieved; yet, no one is relieving the Dean effecting a dismissal of Deanship.
+With the College of Forestry having no dean of

 its own, it cannot in itself worthy to be called a college, because a college within an institution must be headed by a dean.